 Low Bacteria Diet

-- Milk and milk products, yogurt, and cheese that are raw or have not been pasteurized (pas-ter-EYE-zd).
-This is a process that heats food in order to destroy bacteria.
+- Pasteurized milk and yogurt (Pasteurization is a process that heats food in order to destroy bacteria.)

 Fruits and vegetables: